AnyChart/docs.anychart.com/Gantt_Chart/Timeline.md

 ## Visualisation

-Despite being quite different in usage and purposes, markers behave identically when it comes to coloring, positioning and shaping them
+Despite being quite different in usage and purposes, markers behave identically when it comes to coloring, positioning and shaping them.
+We use {api}**.fill()**{api} method to fill a rangeMarker with a color, {api}**.stroke()**{api} for stroking the markers, for text markers we use standard markers as well.
+We should format the objects transmitted to these methods as usual.

+Look at the samples or pictures of both Gantt diagram types.
+You can notice vertical borders on both types.
+These borders in the Data Grid part and the one that separates Data Grid and Timeline parts are splitters.
+They can be dragged: when you hover those splitters, you will how a mouse cursor will become of a typical kind for dragging.
+However, borders inside the Timetable are static, we cannot change its width.

 ### Hover
 ### Select